An extreme sports star's ski camp aims to make you a better skier—by making you a better person

 Ms. Ulmer is a big-mountain legend.
 In the 1990s and early 2000s, she was famous for skiing you-fall-you-die Alaskan faces, hucking front flips off 70-foot cliffs and pushing the limits of extreme skiing.
 Then, in 2003, in the middle of a flourishing career, she wrote to her sponsors and told them she was quitting.
 She wanted something more, she said.

+"I was an egotistical hedonist," Ms. Ulmer told me.
+"Now I try to help people.
 The separation of good from great is the mind."
 Believing that mindset had been crucial to her skiing success, she decided to start camps that focused on the mental game.
 The first one, which involved a sports psychologist, didn't feel quite right.
 On a whim she invited Zen teacher Dennis Merzel to her second, and everything clicked.

 Our group ranged almost five decades in age, and included a Los Angeles gem dealer, a pair of outdoorsy magazine editors and a stay-at-home mom.
 Ms. Ulmer cuts a striking, athletic figure, and when the first session began, I was a little in awe.
 But there was little talk of her ski stardom.
 Instead, she delved into the basics of Mr. Merzel's Big Mind Zen: a blend of Buddhist concepts of self with a western psychological approach called "voice dialogue."